Azure/azure-migrate-export/documentation/azure-migrate-export.md

   - Machines and Instances running in Prod environment.
   - Machines and Instances recommended for Migration to Azure VM.

-## Run Azure Migrate Export
+## Run Azure Migrate Explore
-This article describes the procedure to run Azure Migrate Export without customizations.
+This article describes the procedure to run Azure Migrate Explore without customizations.

 ### Prerequisites
-- Review the prerequisites for running Azure Migrate Export.
+- Review the prerequisites for running Azure Migrate Explore.
-- Before running Azure Migrate Export, users must have successfully set up an Azure Migrate Project, deployed an Azure Migrate appliance, and should have successfully performed discovery using the Azure Migrate: Discovery and Assessment tool.
+- Before running Azure Migrate Explore, users must have successfully set up an Azure Migrate Project, deployed an Azure Migrate appliance, and should have successfully performed discovery using the Azure Migrate: Discovery and Assessment tool.
-- There are two workflows in which users can run Azure Migrate Export Utility.
+- There are two workflows in which users can run Azure Migrate Explore Utility.
    - Run without Customization or Single Click Experience - Aims to quickly generate required output with certain assumptions such as all machines discovered are in-scope and belong to Production environment.
    - Run with Customization - Aims to allow for customization such as classification of environment such as dev/prod to take advantage of Dev/Test pricing, moving machines out of scope for an assessment or moving machines out of scope of migration and even the visualization.
 [Learn More](#how-to-customize-discovery-report) on how to customize Discovery file.

-### Run Azure Migrate Export without customization
+### Run Azure Migrate Explore without customization
-Azure Migrate Export without customization quickly generates required output with certain assumptions such as all Machines discovered are in-scope and belong to Production environment.
+Azure Migrate Explore without customization quickly generates required output with certain assumptions such as all Machines discovered are in-scope and belong to Production environment.
 Follow the below steps:
-1. Download the Azure Migrate Export utility package and extract the contents on the package.
-[Learn More](#how-to-get-azure-migrate-export-utility-package) about how to get Azure Migrate Export Utility Package.
+1. Download the Azure Migrate Explore utility package and extract the contents on the package.
+[Learn More](#how-to-get-azure-migrate-export-utility-package) about how to get Azure Migrate Explore Utility Package.
-2. Run Azure Migrate Export application.
+2. Run Azure Migrate Explore application.
 3. To generate the Discovery and assessment reports with customization, select **Workflow Option** as Both.
 4. In **Source Appliance**, select the source of servers.
 By default, all three sources, namely VMware, Hyper-V, and Physical are selected.
 5. Enter the project identifier details such as Tenant ID, Subscription ID, Resource Group name, Discovery Site name and assessment project name.
 [Learn More](#how-to-find-project-discovery-and-assessment-parameters) on where to find the Project Identifier.